github/docs/content/code-security/codeql-cli/codeql-cli-manual/pack-install.md

 `upgrade`: Update or create the codeql-pack.lock.yml to use the latest versions of all dependencies, subject to the constraints in the qlpack.yml file.
-This mode has been superceded by the 'codeql pack upgrade' command.
+This mode has been superseded by the 'codeql pack upgrade' command.

 `verify`: Verify that the existing codeql-pack.lock.yml is still valid with respect to the dependencies specified in the qlpack.yml file, or fail the lock file if it does not exist.
-This mode has been superceded by the 'codeql pack ci' command.
+This mode has been superseded by the 'codeql pack ci' command.

 `no-lock`: Ignore the existing codeql-pack.lock.yml and perform